jtzs/Governance/README.md

 1. Hardware should be properly maintained to the best of the organisation's ability.
 2. Hardware should be stored in proper locations in accordance with manufacturers' recommendations and returned to the storage location after each use.
 3. Hardware should be inspected regularly for any signs of damage, wear and tear, or other issues that may affect its functionality.
-Upon discovery of such issues, they should be reported to ministry leaders.
+Upon discovery of such issues, they should be reported to department leaders.
 4. Hardware should be disposed properly according to the manufacturer's recommendations.

 ## 5. Account Management